Commute Trip Reduction (CTR)

 · Transit Encouragement programs.

-· Produce a Transportation Access Guide, which concisely describes how to reach a worksite by walking, cycling and transit.
+· Provide Wayfinding and Multi-Modal Navigation Tools which provide guidance on how to reach a worksite by walking, cycling and transit.

 · Worksite amenities such as on-site childcare, restaurants and shops, to reduce the need to drive for errands.